-- The subscriptions in the uppercase of Eq.
-6 indicate the dimensions of the matrix and the vectors, while the subscriptions - in the lowercase of Eq.
-7 represent the corresponding element.
+The upper case letters in Eq.
+(6) indicate the dimensions of the matrix and the vectors, while the lower case letters in Eq.
+(7) represent the corresponding element.
 The particle size distribution is obtained via solving Eq.
-6 - using the non-negative least square method.
+(6) using the nonnegative least squares method.